erikeidt/erikeidt.github.io/The-Double-E-Method.md

 	* Handles unary negation, indirection, subtraction, multiplication, prefix, postfix, ternary operators.
 	* Handles all operators of C, such as grouping parenthesis, function invocation, array referencing.
 	* Differentiates between f(a,b) and f((a,b)).
-	* Can be expanded to handle lambdas, casts, other.
+	* Can be expanded to handle lambdas, casts, juxtaposition, other.

 * Efficient
 	* Simple loops for the states, no recursion, no backtracking.